Glastonbury Festival 2000

 Techno music is played on a sound system at dawn, Glastonbury 2000.

-A new Pyramid Stage was introduced for the Glastonbury Festival of Contempory Performing Arts 2000.
+A new Pyramid Stage was introduced for the Glastonbury Festival of Contemporary Performing Arts 2000.
 Other new areas included The Glade and The Left Field.
 The festival was headlined by Chemical Brothers, Travis and David Bowie, who played thirty years after his first appearance.

 The Pyramid Stage also hosted an unusual event on the Saturday morning, with the wedding of two festivalgoers, who had written to the organisers asking for permission to get married there, taking place and conducted by actor Keith Allen in front of a small group of friends and any other festivalgoers who still happened to be awake.

 Tickets and attendance

 This year also saw an estimated 250,000 people attend the festival (only 100,000 tickets were sold) due to gatecrashers.
 This led to public safety concerns and the local District Council refused any further licences until the problem was solved.

 The organisers used the scheduled fallow year 2001 to devise anti-gatecrashing measures and secure the future of the festival, after the Roskilde Festival 2000 accident.